 |Financial Year Ended

-As at December 31, 2019, none of the executive officers of the Corporation self-identified as a woman or member of another designated minority group, while five members of the Board of Directors self-identified as women.
+As at December 31, 2021, two of the executive officers of the Corporation self-identified as a woman and none as a member of another designated minority group identified by the CBCA, while four members of the Board of Directors self-identified as women.
 Of the 13 nominees for election as directors at the Meeting, four self-identify as women and one self-identifies as a visible minority within the diversity categories of the CBCA.

-The Corporation believes promotion of diversity is best served through careful consideration of all of the knowledge, experience, skills and backgrounds of each individual candidate for Board of Directors or the executive officers and other management positions in light of the changing needs of the Board of Directors and the Corporation as well as alignment with the Corporation's strategy in the context of its now completed transition to a company exclusively focused on business aviation, without focusing on specific diversity characteristics and, accordingly, has not adopted specific diversity targets beyond gender in Board of Directors and management positions.
+The Corporation believes promotion of diversity is best served through careful consideration of all of the knowledge, experience, skills and backgrounds of each individual candidate for the Board of Directors or the executive officers and other management positions in light of the changing needs of the Board of Directors and the Corporation as well as alignment with the Corporation's strategy in the context of its now completed transition to a company exclusively focused on business aviation, without focusing on specific diversity characteristics and, accordingly, has not adopted specific diversity targets beyond gender for Board of Directors and management positions.

 The CGNC and HRCC will continue to monitor the application of the policy, with a view to achieving, or to continue to satisfy, as applicable, the objectives of the policy, and may revisit the suitability of adopting specific diversity targets beyond gender in Board of Directors or executive officer positions to incorporate broader standards of diversity now that its transition journey to a company exclusively focused on business aviation is complete.

 When assessing the composition of the Board of Directors or identifying suitable candidates for appointment or re-election to the Board of Directors, the CGNC, composed entirely of independent directors, considers candidates on merit against objective criteria having due regard to the benefit of diversity and the needs of the Board of Directors.
-In consultation with the Chairman of the Board of Directors, the CGNC develops, reviews and monitors appropriate selection criteria for Board of Directors membership that strive to attain a diversity of competencies, gender, personal qualities, geographical representation, business background, cultural background, experience, age, overall expertise and financial competency, taking into account Bombardier’s changing circumstances and strategic needs in its current transformation journey.
+In consultation with the Chairman of the Board of Directors, the CGNC develops, reviews and monitors appropriate selection criteria for Board of Directors membership that strive to attain a diversity of competencies, gender, personal qualities, geographical representation, business background, cultural background, diversified experience, overall expertise, financial competency and independence, taking into account Bombardier’s changing circumstances and strategic needs in its current transformation journey.

 In the process of searching for qualified Board of Directors candidates, the CGNC strives for the inclusion of diverse groups, knowledge, and viewpoints.
 To accomplish this, the CGNC seeks qualified Board of Directors candidates from beyond the networks of existing Board members and may retain an executive search firm to help meet the Board of Directors' diversity objectives.
 In particular, the CGNC: